 Two-needle Pinyon Pine (Pinus edulis)

-The Two-needle Pinyon Pine is a common component of the montane vegetation in the Upper Sonoran (Pinyon-Juniper Woodland) life zone in Zion and the Grand Canyon and other places north and east.
+The Two-needle Pinyon Pine is a common component of the montane vegetation in the Upper Sonoran (Pinyon-Juniper Woodland) life zone in Zion National Park, Grand Canyon National Park, and places farther north and east.
 This species is common, but not immediately around Las Vegas.

 Family: Pine (Pinaceae).